An abstract Gronwall inequality on a Banach lattice: Concluding remarks

 Certainly, the preceding argument cannot be extended to the abstract setting, since there is no such a thing we may call a ``local solution".
 This issue is hidden in (\ref{ivp}) due to the crucial fact that, roughly speaking, the operators $K, L$ and $N$ commute with the restriction operator.
 This is why the fixed point equation $x=T(x)$ looks the same when considered over $[a,a+\delta]$ instead of the whole interval $[a,b]$.
 Thus, an attempt to extend the idea of local solution to an abstract context could be done by defining Banach spaces $X_\delta$ and operators $r_\delta:X\to X_\delta$, $K_\delta, N_\delta:X\to X$ such that $r_\delta KN=K_\delta N_\delta r_\delta$, so the original equation, when translated into the space $X_\delta$, takes the form

-In the standard case (\ref{ivp}), the proof of local existence takes advantage of the fact that the norm of the associated integral operator, regarded as an endomorphism of $X_\delta$, tends to $0$ as $\delta\to 0$; thus choosing an appropriate value of $\delta>0$ it is immediately verified that the operator $T_\delta:=r_\delta + K_\delta N_\delta$ is a contraction
+In the standard case (\ref{ivp}), the proof of local existence takes advantage of the fact that the norm of the associated integral operator, regarded as an endomorphism of $X_\delta$, tends to $0$ as $\delta\to 0$; thus, choosing an appropriate value of $\delta>0$ it is immediately verified that the operator $T_\delta:=r_\delta + K_\delta N_\delta$ is a contraction

 In contrast with the previous situation, uniqueness results for the equation $-\Delta x=f(t,x)$ under Dirichlet conditions usually require a global Lipschitz condition with small constant.
-The reason of this consists in that, here, $\rho_K>0$.
+This is due to the fact that, here, $\rho_K>0$.
 It is well known that the Lipschitz condition may be replaced by a one-side growth condition on $f$, namely

 for some constant $c < \lambda_1$.
 However, this latter assumption makes use of the Hilbert structure: if $x$ and $y$ are solutions, then

 from where it is deduced that $\|x-y\|^2\le \frac c{\lambda_1}\|x-y\|^2$, that is, $x=y$.